 taking engagement photos is the first of many photos you’ll take throughout your wedding process, from trying on dresses and first-look shots, to the vows and first dance.

-if you’re wondering where to get started, then keep reading for tips to plan your engagement session. as a wedding photographer, i’ve outlined the basics to taking the best engagement photos!
+if you’re wondering where to get started, then keep reading for tips to plan your engagement session! as a wedding photographer, i’ve outlined the basics to taking theeeee best engagement photos!

 how to pick outfits

-engagement photos should first and foremost show you and your fiance’s unique personality, which often comes through with your own style. after you’ve decided on casual versus formal photos, dressing the part should come naturally (and be FUN!)
+engagement photos should first and foremost show you and your fiance’s unique personality, which often comes through with your own style. after you’ve decided on casual versus formal photos, dressing the part should come naturally! don’t be afraid of being yourself. it’s always my favorite when couples show up in an outfit they would be in for a casual date night out – fav jeans and a cute top are always a go to and truly show off who you two are on a daily basis (which is what most of your relationship is!)

-while many couples get new clothes for the photoshoot, it’s important that the clothes are comfortable enough to move around in and pose naturally. after all, you’ll likely be doing a lot of styled standing and potential new poses! don’t let a new, pinchy pair of shoes put you in pain that could show through on your photos. try on the outfits beforehand so that you know how they feel.
+while many couples get new clothes for the photoshoot, it’s important that the clothes are comfortable enough to move around in and pose naturally. after all, you’ll likely be hugging and frolicking through fields, and snuggling – so wear what you can move and breathe in! don’t let a new, pinchy pair of shoes put you in pain that could show through on your photos. try on the outfits beforehand so that you know how they feel.

-you’ll also want to dress for your location and weather. stiletto heels are a recipe for disaster if your shoot is in the middle of a field. likewise, a heavy coat on a warm day is bound to make you hot (and you don’t want a shiny forehead in your pictures ha!)
+you’ll also want to dress for your location and weather. stiletto heels can be a recipe for disaster if your shoot is in the middle of a field or climbing over rocks! likewise, a heavy coat on a warm day is bound to make you hot (and you don’t want a shiny forehead in your pictures!!)

 coordinated looks, not matchy-matchy, are perfect for photos. fabrics with lots of texture like lace and tulle can add a beautiful element to your photos without being overdone. try and avoid large prints and stay away from logos. if you’d like to have wardrobe changes, make sure that each outfit works with your partner’s. you can also avoid a complete outfit change by wearing layers!